 15. The United States Virgin Islands is a 133 square mile island group located in the Caribbean.
 They were purchased by the U.S. in 1917 and have a population of about 107,000.

 16. American Samoa is a 77 square mile territory located in the Pacific, just East of the International Date Line.
 It was claimed in 1899 and has a population of about 55,000 people.
 Unlike people from the rest of the territories, residents of American Samoa are U.S. Nationals, not U.S. Citizens.

 There are benefits to Puerto Rico remaining a U.S. territory, and benefits to Puerto Rico becoming a state.
 The question does not have an obvious answer, and Puerto Ricans themselves are split on whether they want to become a state.

-Why Puerto Rico should not become a state
+Why Some Think Puerto Rico should not become a state

 Puerto Ricans already benefit from U.S. sovereignty under their territorial status.
 Residents of Puerto Rico are citizens of the United States, and they are free to move to any of the U.S. states if they want the benefits of statehood.

 Becoming a state would mean that Puerto Rico would be unable to become its own country.
 Given that Puerto Ricans have more in common culturally with other Caribbean countries than they do with the mainland United States, some Puerto Ricans would prefer to become independent.